Ben-codes-cmd/War-Card-Game/README.md

 # War-Card-Game
-Simulated computer vs computer game of war in python
+Simulated computer vs computer game of war in python.
+This project introduced me to the idea of object oriented programming.

 ## HOW TO USE
  - Download the python file attached